Saving the Louisiana coast and essential wetlands through restoration of the Breton Sound

-Historically, the sediment-rich flows from the Mississippi River built coastal Louisiana, and the construction of flood protection levees along the lower Mississippi River has prevented those needed flows from reaching wetlands where they would sustain Louisiana’s coastal landscape.
-The purpose of the Mid Breton Sediment Diversion project is to reconnect the Mississippi River to deteriorating deltaic wetlands in the Breton Sound Basin.
+Historically, sediment-rich water overflowed the banks of the Mississippi River and moved through coastal Louisiana, nourishing healthy wetlands.
+However, the construction of levees along the lower Mississippi River has since prevented those flows.
+Resulting subsidence, combined with several other factors, results in the loss of a football field of land every 100 minutes.
+The purpose of the Mid-Breton Sediment Diversion project is to again divert the sediment-laden Mississippi River waters back into the Breton Sound Basin.

-This project is considered key to reversing the coastal land loss trend that has plagued Louisiana for the past hundred years.
-Upon completion and maturation of the sediment diversion, an estimated 67,500 acres (27,300 hectares) of marsh will be restored, sequestering approximately 24,000 tons of carbon each year.
+This project is considered key to reversing coastal land loss.
+Upon completion, an estimated 67,500 acres of marsh will be restored, sequestering around 24,000 tons of carbon each year.

 We're better together